mariaestipular110-hub/Midterm-Partnership/README.md

 ## Objectives

 - To implement a full-featured CRUD-based library system in Laravel.

--To apply the Model–View–Controller (MVC) architecture effectively.
+- To apply the Model–View–Controller (MVC) architecture effectively.

--To manage data relationships between books, members, and borrows.
+- To manage data relationships between books, members, and borrows.

--To ensure automatic updating of available book copies upon borrowing and returning.
+- To ensure automatic updating of available book copies upon borrowing and returning.

--To create a simple, user-friendly interface using Bootstrap.
+- To create a simple, user-friendly interface using Bootstrap.

--Laravel is accessible, powerful, and provides tools required for large, robust applications.
+- Laravel is accessible, powerful, and provides tools required for large, robust applications.

 ## Features / Functionalities